-Entranosa is a cooperative association organized under the Cooperative Act, with a mission to provide quality drinking water services to the community and the membership of the Association.
+Entranosa is a cooperative association organized under the Cooperative Act. with a mission to provide quality drinking water services to the community and the membership of the Association.
 Every member can participate in one way or another - to include simply asking questions or providing us information.
 Should you wish to actively participate with the Association, call Jack at the office (505)281-8700 or call and ask for one of the board members to contact you.
 You may choose to attend Board Meetings, which are normally held on the next to last Thursday of each month - but we request you contact us prior to the meeting so we can make appropriate arrangements for seating, and to confirm the meeting date and time.
-The Board of Directors (Chair Dennis Hodges, Vice-Chair Linda Barbour, Secretary Skip Mead, Treasy your participation.
+The Board of Directors (Chair Rob Baracker, Vice-Chair Paul Gorder, Secretary Linda Barbour, Treasurer Dennis Hodges.
+Member Skip Mead, Member Rik Thompson, and Member Joelle Hertel) would welcome your participation.
 Our contact information is located on the last page of this report, and also appears on our billing statements.
-The next three board meetings are scheduled for April 20th, May 18th and June 22nd at 11:30 a.m. - but please call ahead so we can make proper arrangements and we can let you know if the schedule changes.
+The next three board meetings are scheduled for April 25th, May 23rd, and June 20th at II:30 a.m. - but please call ahead so we can make proper arrangements and we can let you know if the schedule changes.

-On behalf of the EWWA Board of Directors, and staff.
+On behalf of the EWA Board of Directors, and staff.
 Entranosa would like to thank members for another operational year.
 Entranosa will continue to work hard to continue servicing its members and water users with a safe and reliable supply of drinking water.
 Our certified operators and office staff thrive in providing nothing but the best member services while assisting you in all your needs.

 We would love to hear your comments or concerns!

 Please feel free to contact us!